Keith Palmer founded the Comedy School in 1998 providing

-including The Princes Trust, British American Drama Academy, The ICA, Art Education, The National
+programmes for organisations including The Princes Trust, British American Drama Academy, The ICA, Arts Education,

-Youth Theatre, Equity, St Marys University, 20th Century Fox, NHS.
-Keith also organised Nelson
+The National Youth Theatre, Equity, St Marys University, 20th Century Fox, NHS, London Zoo, Angst Production and Premiere

 Olivia Landsberg - Facilitator|